-The girl in the above story was rescued from the brothel by police and IJM workers, taken to a safe house, lovingly cared for, reunited with her family and then testified against the brothel owners bringing them to justice and imprisonment.
+Police and IJM workers rescued the girl in the above story from the brothel and took her to a safe house.
+Workers lovingly cared for her, reunited her with her family, and she testified against the brothel owners bringing them to justice and imprisonment.

 “We can be the generation that ends slavery in India once and for all.”